Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback control analyzed in the spatial domain

-The conclusion in \textbf{Theorem~\ref{OneAtomPosition}} agrees with the analysis in the frequency domain in Ref.~\cite{waveguideOneatom}, which clarifies that at the exact parameter setting of the location of the first atom, there will not be any photons emitted into the waveguide and the atom functions as an atomic mirror.
-Considering that \textbf{Theorem~\ref{OneAtomPosition}} holds only when the interaction between the atom and the waveguide is nonchiral, this can also be derived from the nonchiral model in Ref.~\cite{boundary}.
+The conclusion in \textbf{Theorem~\ref{OneAtomPosition}} agrees with the analysis in the frequency domain in ~\citep{waveguideOneatom}, which clarifies that at the exact parameter setting of the first atom's position, the atom's excited population can be unchanged rather than converge to zero.
+Considering that \textbf{Theorem~\ref{OneAtomPosition}} holds only when the interaction between the atom and the waveguide is nonchiral, this can also be derived from the nonchiral model in ~\citep{boundary}.